LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

 .. index:: ! constructor

-Note how declaring a class differs from declaring a function:

-#.
-The keyword ``constructor``.
-This is a special method for creating objects
-   of the same type, and it assigns the key/value pairs.
-#.
-Parameters are passed into the ``constructor`` method rather than the
+Note the keyword ``constructor``.
+This is a special method for creating objects of the same type, and it assigns the key/value pairs.
+Parameters are passed into ``constructor`` rather than the ``class`` declaration.
-   ``class`` declaration.

 Assigning Properties
 ^^^^^^^^^^^^^^^^^^^^